microsoft/terminal/doc/specs/#885 - Terminal Settings Model/Actions Addendum.md

     - In the event that name/key-chord is set to something that's already taken, we need to propagate those changes to the rest of `ActionMap`.
 As we do with the JSON, we respect the last name/key-chord set by the user.
 See [Modifying Actions](#modifying-actions) in potential issues.
+    - For the purposes of the key bindings page, we will introduce a `KeyBindingViewModel` to serve as an intermediator between the settings UI and the settings model.
+The view model will be responsible for things like...
+       - exposing relevant information to the UI controls
+       - converting UI control interactions into proper API calls to the settings model
 4. Serialization
     - `Command::ToJson()` and `ActionMap::ToJson()` should perform most of the work for us.
 Simply iterate over the `_ActionMap` and call `Command::ToJson` on each action.
     - See [Unbinding actions](#unbinding-actions) in potential issues.